koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 >**Tasks:**
 >- Explore r.info and v.info help and get basic information about a raster and a vector map
 >- Change the current region to a vector map and print the new settings
+>- Align the region resolution to a raster map and print it to check

 ---